szafranski/RH-ota/README.md

 1. Automatic configuring Access Point
      - Hotspot: Configure always-on hotspot using Pi's built in Wifi
+        - You lose the ability to connect to the internet using built in Wifi.
      - Auto-Hotspot: Automatically connect to known wifi if available, or become hotspot if no network is found.
+        - If your Pi has been configured to connect to WIFI, this option allows you to use that wifi when in range, and still create a hotspot when not in range.
         - explanation: https://www.raspberryconnect.com/projects/65-raspberrypi-hotspot-accesspoints/158-raspberry-pi-auto-wifi-hotspot-switch-direct-connection

 Helpful developer/back-end options: